 - To make the beer batter, add the following ingredients to a mixing bowl: 1 cup flour, 1 teaspoon baking powder, 1 teaspoon salt, freshly cracked black pepper, and 1 teaspoon chile powder (optional).
 Combine well and then add 1 cup of beer.
 Whisk together until you have batter that is the consistency of thick paint, adding more beer if necessary (I added an additional 1/4 cup of beer to this batch.)

 - Preheat 3-4 cups of oil in a saucepan until it reaches 350-360F (I used canola oil).
 One at a time, dip the fish sticks into the batter and drop them gently into the oil.
 Let them cook for 3-4 minutes or until the exterior is turning a darker brown.
 I used a narrow pan and only cooked 3-4 pieces at a time so that the oil temp remained as close to 360F as possible.

 - Carefully remove the fish sticks from the oil and drain them in some paper towels, continuing until all the fish sticks are cooked.
 If making a big batch, place the fish sticks on a wire rack after draining , this will help prevent them from getting soggy.
 You can optionally keep them in a 250-300F oven until you need them.

-- Warm up the corn tortillas in the oven for a few minutes, or nuke them in the microwave for 60 seconds.
+- Warm up the corn tortillas.
+For smaller batches I prefer to slightly crisp up the tortillas in a dry skillet over medium heat.
+For larger batches you can warm them up in the oven for a few minutes (400F), or nuke them in the microwave for 60 seconds.
 Each tortilla gets fried fish, Chipotle Crema, pickled cabbage, and a final squeeze of lime.
 Enjoy!